Ali-Ussama/Ali-Ussama/README.md

 ---

+### Welcome:

-Hey, welcome it's good to have you here, let me introduce myself first, I'm Ali Osama,
+It's good to have you here, let me introduce myself first, I'm Ali Osama,

 - An experienced software engineer with a demonstrated history of working in the computer software industry.